– scroll down to see further images –

 Each is carved from wood (possibly olive wood) and inset with numerous mother-of-pearl slithers arrayed in geometric patterns along with silver or pewter wire inlay.
 This decoration is across all exposed wooden surfaces.
 It is quite profuse (compare, for example with a lower pair in the British Museum – see the image below.)

-Such clogs were designed for a wealthy woman so that when worn she would be elevated above a wet and dirty floor.
+Such clogs were designed for a wealthy woman so that when worn she would be elevated above a wet and dirty floor, often in the public bathhouse or hammam.
 Walking, however, required the assistance of an attendant, and the higher the clog, then the more attendants who would be needed, so particularly high clogs – such as those here, which must be among the highest available – became status symbols.
 Their Arabic name –qabqab – derives from the sound they made when they were being used.